 Did you know that: The Monarch Butterfly has been proclaimed the official state insect or butterfly in each of the following states:

-Description of the Alabama State Insect: Monarch Butterfly
+Alabama State Insect: Monarch Butterfly

 The monarch butterfly is sometimes called the "milkweed butterfly" because its larvae eat the plant.
 In fact, milkweed is the only thing the larvae can eat!
 If you'd like to attract monarchs to your garden, you can try planting milkweed (if you live in the right area).